Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 - Walking tour of Monopoli (#1 top-seller!)

-- Polignano a Mare walking tour (goes from Monopoli)
+- Polignano a Mare walking tour (leaves from Monopoli)

 🚗 Looking for the best way to get around Puglia?
 Click here to check rental car rates for Italy!

-If you have any suggestions of what to do in Monopoli, one of the best-hidden gems in Italy, please drop them in the comments!
+If you have any suggestions for what to do in Monopoli, one of the best hidden gems in Italy, please drop them in the comments!

 Best Things to Do in Monopoli, Italy